ashhadm/CS_249/Week_1/README.md

 1. Reads the genome file (supports ZIP and GZ formats).
 2. Reads the pattern from the `.fna` file.
 3. Uses the KMP algorithm for exact matches.
-4. Identifies mismatched matches (allowing up to one edit distance).
+4. Identifies mismatched matches (allowing up to one edit distance) using the `quick_distance` function.
 5. Outputs detailed results in `all_matches.txt`.

 ### `run_search.sh`